March 18-24, 2025

 * * * * *

 The Center for Academic Support and Advisement invites you to UTC’s annual Majors and Minors Fair from 1-3 p.m. on Wednesday, March 19, in the University Center Tennessee Room.
-If you are an undecided student or considering changing your major, this event is a great opportunity to talk with faculty members in departments across campus about majors or minors you may be considering.
+If you are a student undecided on your major or considering changing your major, this event is a great opportunity to talk with faculty members in departments across campus about majors or minors you may be considering.
 If you have already chosen a major or minor, this is also a great opportunity to connect with faculty in your chosen department.

 * * * * *